This guide will help you care for someone with cancer.

-If you have questions about MSK medical bills, contact the Patient Accounts Department at 646-227-3228.
+Health insurance can be confusing.
+You can visit www.mskcc.org/insurance-assistance/insurance-information/terms for a helpful glossary of insurance terms.
+For questions about MSK medical bills, contact the Patient Accounts Department at 646-227-3228.

-- Some insurance companies assign a case manager to patients with cancer.
+- Some insurance companies assign a case manager to people with cancer.
 The case manager works with the patient and the hospital.
 If you feel this would be helpful, ask the insurance company if a case manager can be assigned to the patient.

 Cost of medications